hoanla/hoanla.github.io/index.md

       <a href="https://journals.sagepub.com/home/afs/"><em>Armed Forces &amp; Society</em></a>,
       where I serve as a Junior Editor.
     </p>
     <p>My research examine how states exercise power through war and economic coercion, and how these tools of statecraft shape political behavior, human rights, and human security.
-I also study how governance quality and domestic politics shape the economic and humanitarian consequences of coercive statecraft.
-My work spans international security, political economy, and governance, with a particular focus on gender, state capacity, and public opinion.
-Methodologically, I use quantitative and experimental approaches.</p>
+I also study how governance quality and domestic politics shape the economic and humanitarian consequences of coercive statecraft. </p>
   </div>

   <div class="profile-photo">